ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 The table name would be:

     com_acme_website_anonymous_customer_1

+With the Iglu schema key:

+    iglu:de.company/AddToBasket/jsonschema/2-1-0

+The table name would be:

+    de_company_add_to_basket_2

 Note that only the model version is included - do not incldue the remaining portions of the version (SchemaVer revision or addition).